rism-digital/muscat-guidelines/default/en/abbr_standard_terms.md

 ## Standard terms

-Use these standardized English terms in fields where English is required.
+The section **Standard terms** contains standardized English terms that should be used in fields where English is required.

+### General terms

 accidental